Assessing the Threat of a Collision Using the Advanced CAT Tool

 Z Velocity 358.11070444968 m/sec

-You can use Force models to define a precise representation of a satellite's force environment for use in HPOP analysis.
-The focus of this tutorial is Advanced CAT, but you'll make some changes to the force models to align them with the models used to generate ephemeris for the primary satellite.
+You can use force models to define a precise representation of a satellite's force environment for use in HPOP analysis.
+The focus of this tutorial is the Advanced CAT tool, but you'll make some changes to the force models to align them with the models used to generate ephemeris for the primary satellite.

 Maximum Degree 0